dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

 ## Download the Intune client software

-All methods, except those for which users install the Intune client software themselves, require that you download the software so it can be deployed.
+All methods, except those in which users install the Intune client software themselves, require that you download the software so it can be deployed.

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), click **Admin** &gt; **Client Software Download**.